 - Team 8255 is comprised of 6 smaller teams and new members do not need to have experience to join.

 - Our all-female girl-powered team was recently recognized with a significant grant from VEX to continue to promote involvement from girls in robotics and are currently preparing to lead workshops to share their love of robotics with middle-school girls from the Bay Area.

 - SHC chose VEX for its curriculum integration opportunities and numerous annual competitions.

 - VEX World Championships were broadcast live on ESPN2 in 2016.

-- Adult moderators include two engineers who design and build spacecraft systems for NASA and one Software Engineering director from Cisco.
+- Adult moderators include an aerospace engineering technician who designs and builds spacecraft systems for NASA and a Software Engineering director from Cisco.

 - Three current team members have helped to teach robotics to middle school students at Saint Anthony Immaculate Conception and De Marillac AcademyTeam 8255 participates in various service projects throughout the year, bringing robotics to young students.